 This course will use the A&M-Central Texas Instructure Canvas learning management system.

 We strongly recommend the latest versions of Chrome or Firefox browsers.
 Canvas no longer supports any version of Internet Explorer.

-Logon to A&M-Central Texas Canvas [https://tamuct.instructure.com/] or access Canvas through the TAMUCT Online link in myCT [https://tamuct.onecampus.com/].
-You will log in through our Microsoft portal.
+Logon to A&M-Central Texas Canvas [https://tamuct.instructure.com].

-Username: Your MyCT email address.
-Password: Your MyCT password
+Username: Your MyCT username (xx123 or everything before the "@" in your MyCT e-mail address) Password: Your MyCT password